 A modern classic, the gin gin mule was created by Audrey Saunders of New York City's Pegu Club.
 It's often thought of as a Moscow mule with gin, though it also has a bit of mojito influence.
 Either way, you look at it, it's a fabulous drink and one you're sure to love.

 As the name indicates, there are two "gins" in this recipe.
 The first is gin—as in the botanical liquor we know and love for everything from the martini to the gin and tonic.
 The second is ginger beer, that snappy soda that makes the Moscow mule a truly great drink.
 On top of those two ingredients, a little lime, syrup, and mint are muddled, much like the mojito, to give the drink's flavor a refreshing contrast.

 For today's drinkers, few will argue that Saunders hit a home run with this recipe.
 It has a great, snappy flavor that will get anyone's attention and it's incredibly easy to make.

-- Add gin and fill the shaker with ice.
+Add gin and fill the shaker with ice.

-- Strain into a highball glass filled with fresh ice.
+Strain into a highball glass filled with fresh ice.

-- Top with ginger beer and garnish with a sprig of mint.
+Top with ginger beer and garnish with a sprig of mint.

-Tanqueray is most often the recommended gin for this recipe and ones like it such as the classic Foghorn.
+Here's the great news for all you home bartenders: your favorite London dry gin is the preferred style for the gin gin mule.
+Tanqueray is recommended most often for this recipe and similar drinks, such as the classic Foghorn.
 This means you don't have to go searching for a particular gin like many other modern cocktails.
-Just grab that good-old favorite and pour away.
+Just grab that reliable favorite and pour away!

 How Strong Is the Gin Gin Mule?

-Just like most tall soda drinks, the Gin Gin Mule is relatively tame in the cocktail world.
+Just like most tall soda drinks, the gin gin mule is relatively tame in the cocktail world.
 With a 2-ounce pour of ginger beer, you're looking at an alcohol content around 10 percent ABV (20 proof).
-This is similar to enjoying a glass of wine, so it's a perfect every day drink.
+This is similar to enjoying a glass of wine, so it's a perfect everyday drink.